getbraincloud/examples-javascript/readme.md

 ### How to run your instance
 You might want to modify this example, for your individual needs and debugging purposes.

-To further familiarize yourself with the system, it is a good idea to try to run your own War Stone project.
+To further familiarize yourself with the system, it is a good idea to try to run your own Warstone project.

 #### Portal setup
 We first need to create the application in the brainCloud portal, then upload configuration that defines the settings and rules of the game.
-1. Create a new app, call it `War Stone` or your chosen project name.
+1. Create a new app, call it `Warstone` or your chosen project name.

 2. In the **Design / Core App Info / Admin Tools** section of the portal, then **Import Configuration Data** from `warstone/game/portal-configs/configuration-data.bcconfig`.
 3. In the **Design / Cloud Code / Web Services** section of the portal, edit the **Base URL** of the **RSM** service.
 By default, it points to the example RSM instance.